exanauts/ExaPF.jl/docs/src/autodiff.md

 Intel Compute Engine and AMD ROCm are in development called [`oneAPI.jl`](https://github.com/JuliaGPU/oneAPI.jl) and [`AMDGPU.jl`](https://github.com/JuliaGPU/AMDGPU.jl), respectively.
 We expect our package to be portable to AMD and Intel GPUs in the future.

+[^1]:
+    Griewank, Andreas, and Andrea Walther. *Evaluating derivatives: principles and techniques of algorithmic differentiation*.
+Society for Industrial and Applied Mathematics, 2008.

 ## Description
 ```@docs